Analysis | Turkey’s Rate Hike Shock Leaves Room for Awe

-The Turkish central bank finally delivered much needed shock-and-awe.
-But it most likely won’t be enough to save the lira.
+The Turkish central bank finally delivered much needed shock and awe.
+But it isn’t enough to save the lira.

 The bank raised its late liquidity window rate by 300 basis points to 16.5 percent after an extraordinary meeting on Wednesday.
 Of course Turkey’s problems cannot be solved by a rate hike, though it is certainly a decent starting point.
 It’s good to see sense creeping in.

-The lira retraced its five percent losses for the day – and then stalled.
-It is still about 13.5 percent weaker versus the dollar this month and remains close to its record low.
+The lira retraced its 5 percent losses for the day -- but is now back to where it was at the start of Wednesday.
+It is still about 14 percent weaker versus the dollar this month and remains close to its record low.

-As European currency markets, which have the most liquidity, have largely closed for the day, a fairer reaction might be seen when they reopen on Thursday.
-But even so, though the move was decent, that it petered out so quickly suggests some serious skepticism.
+Though the initial move was decent, that it petered out so quickly -- and that swap rates are little changed from yesterday -- suggests some serious skepticism.
 With inflation in the double digits, officials have surely left it too late anyway.

 Erdogan’s currently running a reelection campaign on a platform that offers a large fiscal stimulus.
 That is an inflationary time bomb.
 Hiking rates may help to control price gains, but only if it translates into a stronger currency that can actually shield Turkish business and households from rising import costs and oil prices, while cutting firms’ foreign borrowing costs.